kube-hetzner/boringproxy/README.md

 ## License

-This project is dual licensed under the [MIT License](LICENSE-MIT) and the [Apache v2.0 License](LICENSE-Apache).
-You have the freedom to choose whichever one works best for you.
-Contributing will result in your contribution being dual licensed under both of these licenses.
+This project is dual-licensed under the [MIT License](LICENSE-MIT) and the [Apache License, Version 2.0](LICENSE-Apache).
+You may choose to use, modify, or distribute this project under either of these licenses.

+By contributing to this project, you agree that your contributions will be licensed under both the [MIT License](LICENSE-MIT) and the [Apache License, Version 2.0](LICENSE-Apache).